fangoaish/Tableau__Web_Traffic_Analysis_Dashboard/README.md

 - Refine audience targeting to attract qualified leads.
 - Optimize ad content to encourage interaction.
 - Consider retargeting to re-engage bounced users for improved campaign performance.

+6. **Referral Channel**:
+- Identify the sources driving the highest quality traffic and focus on nurturing those relationships.
+- Analyze the content of page title 460 to understand its appeal and replicate its success in other areas of the website.
+- Explore opportunities to enhance the referral traffic by collaborating with partners or influencers from the top referring sources.

 7. **Cross-Channel Optimization**:
 - Implement consistent branding and messaging across all channels.